top of page

 🌴 Second-home tax

-May apply to non-primary residences
+May apply to certain holiday homes

 💶 Rental income tax